YazeedAlKhalaf/alyamamah/README.md

 ### 🌟 Features:

+- 📅 **Schedule Builder**: Create and manage your own personalized university schedule.
+Easily add, edit, or remove classes, and see how they fit into your week.
 - 📅 View your complete university schedule at a glance.
 - 📲 Quick schedule widget for your home screen (iOS exclusive!).
 - ❌ Monitor your absences in real-time.